SahithyaNarayanaswamyPatel/Advanced-Real-Time-Data-Pipeline-and-Analytical-Processing/README.md

 # Bosch Data Pipeline

 ## Project Overview
-This project implements a real-time data pipeline to ingest, validate, transform, and analyze IoT sensor data.
+This project implements a real-time data pipeline to ingest, validate, transform, and analyze Air Quality sensor data.
 It processes CSV files dropped into a monitored folder and stores the raw and aggregated data into a PostgreSQL database.

 ## Folder Structure
 - `data/` - Folder to place incoming raw CSV files.